 a.
 Description of institution/department and clientele

-- Description of institution/department and clientele: Primary clientele are the faculty and the students of the IU School of Music, from pre-college through the PhD level.
+Primary clientele are the faculty and the students of the IU Jacobs School of Music, from pre-college through the PhD level.
 In addition to curricular support, collections support individual faculty and graduate student research, and the artistic functions of performance and composition of music, whether for the instructional, learning, creative, or cultural use of its clientele.
-The number of full-time degree candidates stands at about 1500, of which 53% are undergraduates.
+The number of full-time degree candidates stands at about 1600, of which approximately half are undergraduates.
 There are about 150 full-time faculty members.
 An Office of Pre-College and Special Programs brings in hundreds of workshop participants, especially in the summer, who use the Cook Music Library.
 The collections additionally serve as the principal music collection for all campuses of Indiana University, and as the State of Indiana's principal music resource collection.
-The Music Library's mission statement, as approved in 1998 by the School of Music's Music Library Advisory Committee, can be found here.

 - 1921: Collection of recordings, books, and scores established to circulate from the office of the dean of the School of Music (overseen by his secretary).

 - 1928: Identified as a departmental library in the University's guide to the library.

 - 1937: Music Library given separate quarters in new Music Building.

 - 1939: Ethyl Louise Lyman appointed as first full-time music librarian.